-7. Activities held outside the boundaries of the East Portland Coalition Office district area (see map on Page14 of this application).
+7. Activities held outside the boundaries of the East Portland Coalition Office district area.

 If I have a separate project, can I use a fiscal sponsor who also applies for a East Portland Action Plan grant in the same year?